wkeeling/selenium-wire/README.rst

         request = driver.wait_for_request('/api/products/12345/$')

 ``driver.request_interceptor``
     Used to set a request interceptor.
-See `Intercepting Requests and Responses`_.

 ``driver.response_interceptor``
     Used to set a response interceptor.
 See `Intercepting Requests and Responses`_.